samatechtw/pubstudio-builder/backend/site-api/Readme.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

+## Auth

+PubStudio uses public key authentication to access protected endpoints.
+There are separate Admin and User types, which are specified in a bearer JWT for accessing endpoints.

+### Bypassing Auth

+Public key authentication can be bypassed by setting an `AUTH_BYPASS_API_KEY`, which defaults to `dev` when running locally (not in Docker).
+Change this when deploying, if Docker is not used.
+This key has Admin authority, and is passed the same way as the JWTs described below (bearer token in HTTP auth header).

-## Generate Auth Keys
+### Auth Keys

-When testing or developing locally, you can use the [below test keys](#test-keys).
-When running a public Site API server, you must generate your own RS256 key pair:
+You can use the [below test keys](#test-keys) to sign JWTs in development.
+When running a public Site API server, you must generate your own RS256 key pair and set the appropriate environment variables:

 ```bash
 # Generate private key (don't add passphrase)